onepub-dev/dcli/README.md

 * Executes commands synchronously, so no need to worry about futures.
 * Optionally compile scripts to a standalone native executable.

-## What commands does DShell support?
+## What commands does DCli support?

-DShell ships with a number of built in functions and the abilty to call any cli application and easily process the output.
+DCli ships with a number of built in functions and the abilty to call any cli application and easily process the output.

 These are some of the built-in commands:
 * move(from, to)